sharontherese/latin-mass-funeral/config/_default/content/Home.md

 A Latin Mass wedding, on the other hand, has the Rite of Marriage before the Mass begins.

 Learning about the Latin Mass can be difficult as it is; for those who are curious about a Latin Mass wedding, it can be downright overwhelming.

-My husband and I were married with a latin mass wedding in September 2018.
-While we were both familiar with the latin mass, we found that we had a good deal to learn about a latin mass wedding.
-Much knowledge has been lost about nuptial services, liturgies, customs, and expectations.

-Any word in _italics_ can be found in the Glossary.